23SAMY23/Drift-Into-Space/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Project is on Augmented Reality In this we Teach Kids Alphabet and Numbers in different Language via Imaage recongination
+This Project is on Computer Game In this we Jump Throw the Space to escape our eniemies and Ship

 * Sound
 * Interactive
-* Colourful
+* 3D World
-* Different Languages
+* Spac/Techno

-This is a AR/VR course project for TECHNISCHE UNIVERSITÄT ILMENAU
+This is a PWC-Game Computer course project for TECHNISCHE UNIVERSITÄT ILMENAU

 ### Built With